Adapted from Baking Illustrated page 100.

 Rub the olive oil all over the inside of the large bowl.

-In a large bowl add the flour, the yeast, salt and remaining 350g of water.
-Use a plastic bowl scraper to cut the flour into the water until it is all wet.
+To the poolish in the mixer bowl add the flour, the yeast, salt and water.
+Use a plastic bowl scraper to cut the flour into the poolish until it is all wet.

-Run on low speed for 6 minutes, scraping down the sides once or twice as needed.
+Run the mixer on low speed for 6 minutes, scraping down the sides once or twice as needed.

 This dough will be a sticky, glutenous mess.
 It will not pull away from the sides of the bowl.

-Using a wet bowl scraper, move the dough into the large bowl.
+Using a wet bowl scraper, move the dough into the oiled large bowl.

 |D.||Rise 3 times|